lucasnbsb/AwsCertNotes/Route53.md

 Record Types:

-- A: hostname = IPv4
+- _A_: hostname = IPv4
-- AAAA: hostname = IPv6
+- _AAAA_: hostname = IPv6
-- CNAME: hostname = hostname (NO CNAME for the top node of a DNS namespace)
+- _CNAME_: hostname = hostname (NO CNAME for the top node of a DNS namespace)
   - no CNAME for `amazon.com` but can for `www.amazon.com`
   - NS: Name Servers for the hosted zone
-- Alias: for AWS resources
+- _Alias_: for AWS resources
+- _CAA_ (certification authority authorization).
+- _MX_ (mail exchange record).
+- _NAPTR_ (name authority pointer record).
+- _NS_ (name server record).
+- _PTR_ (pointer record).
+- _SOA_ (start of authority record).
+- _SPF_ (sender policy framework).
+- _SRV_ (service locator).
+- _TXT_ (text record).

+#### Aliases

+- points at the dns name of the service aliased
+- has TTL
+- Alias can be used for resolving apex/naked domains (example.com)
+- CNAME cannot
+- Use an alias where possible (CNAME queries are paid and alias is free)

+**Alias Targets**

+- ELB
+- Cloud front distros
+- API gateway
+- Elastic Beanstailk
+- S3
+- VPC endpoints
+- Global Acelerator
+- Route 53 records in the same zone

 ### How it works

 Recursively calls through the domains from most general to most specific TLD -> SLD -> Sub-domain

+the name servers might not know where the final destination is, but they know where there is a server that knows where the next subsection is.

+- When you register through R53 it becomes the authoritative DNS record for your domain
+- To bring a domain into R53 create a public hosted zone and change the DNS Name Servers from the provider to the R53 name servers
+  - But only if the Top-level Domain is supported
+-

 ### Hosted Zones